 Watermelon is a weakly acidic fruit.
 Eating watermelon usually doesn’t worsen your H. pylori gastritis symptoms.
-However, eating large amounts, or eating unripe watermelons can trigger your symptoms.
+However, eating large amounts or unripe watermelons can trigger your symptoms.
 Eating ripe watermelon in moderation is usually tolerated by most H. pylori and gastritis sufferers.

 Watermelon is not known to trigger gastritis.
-It is a near-neutral fruit regarding its P.H. and it is way acidic than other fruits that may trigger H. pylori gastritis such as tomatoes, lemon, oranges… etc.
+It is a near-neutral fruit regarding its P.H. it is way more acidic than other fruits that may trigger H. pylori gastritis, such as tomatoes, lemons, oranges… etc.

 We found no studies suggest that watermelon can worsen H. pylori and gastritis.
 However, we ran our own social media experience (in one of the Facebook groups about gastritis).

 We created a poll with the question, ” Does watermelon trigger your gastritis?” and we received 34 answers: